strmlineapp-ux/agileflow/src/docs/data-documentation.md

 # AgileFlow: Data Documentation

+## Core Mission & Architectural Goals

+This app's core mission is to create a concise, robust NoSQL database that takes full advantage of Firebase Studio and Firestore services.
+The architecture is explicitly designed to be optimized for future analytics, forecasting, and insights, even though these features are not yet implemented.

+A primary goal is to work in consonance with Google Calendar.
+The application will manage calendars, events, tasks, and other Google Calendar related elements (with appropriate user permissions) and will add, create, and edit associated data for them.

+User interaction is driven by a dynamic system of pages and tabs, governed by a simplified, context-aware permission system.
+The user interface defines how users will fetch, add, edit, or delete data from these Google Calendar elements, or create templates and rules for this associated data.

+---

 This document provides a detailed breakdown of the data structures, entities, and their relationships within the AgileFlow application.
 The data architecture is designed for a **Firestore (NoSQL) database environment**, which influences how data is structured and related.
 It serves as a technical reference for understanding how data flows through the system and interacts with internal and external services.

 ## User Entity